Ethan-Good/startup/notes.md

 staying in a certain place with text
 #### padding
-amount of room in border i think
+amount of room in border i think first number is left and right, 2nd number is bottom and top
 #### margin
 spacing between the floating thing and text
 ### grid